SysSurge/vera/README.md

 * Anti post hammering that automatically bans IP addresses for a limited preset amount of time.
 * Anti e-mail hammering that automatically bans IP addresses for a limited preset amount of time.
 * Centralized logging makes it easy to see security issues across all the cloud nodes in one UI.
+* Simple to ban users from the UI.

 ...and much more.